vtex/styleguide/react/components/EXPERIMENTAL_Table/docs/Advanced.md

 ##### Body

-The head contains a single row, so you do not need to worry about the **row-loop**.
-The following example shows a full head renderer (with sorting).
+In the body you need to deal with both loops, as the sample below:

 ```js
 import Table from '../index'